CORONAVIRUS COVID-19 UPDATES

 When to Call Your Local SSA Field Office

-All SSA field offices nationwide are closed for in-person business until further notice.
+As of 4/7/22, SSA offices nationwide reopened for in-person service.
+However, wait times are very high in-person and by phone.
 If you don’t need to speak with an SSA agent, then FIRST try SSA online services or call SSA National Number 1-800-1213 and use the Automated Telephone Services.
 For your local SSA field office mailing address and phone number, use the SSA Field Office Locator.

 SSA field office employees will prioritize the following “critical” issues: